-Applicants admitted to USCSOM-Greenville are selected by an admissions committee composed of members of the biomedical science and clinical science faculties of the School of Medicine and the offices of diversity, academic services and research at Greenville Hospital System University Medical Center.
+Applicants admitted to USCSOM Greenville are selected by an admissions committee composed of members of the biomedical science and clinical science faculties of the School of Medicine and the offices of diversity, academic services and research at Greenville Health System.
 In making selections from each year's group of applicants, members of the Admissions Committee recognize that they are selecting future physicians.
 The admissions procedure is therefore an effort to select applicants who possess the individual characteristics required for both the study and practice of medicine.
 The Admissions Committee is intent upon selecting not only the most academically qualified applicants but also those applicants with distinctive personal qualities and life experiences.
 Prior to extending an offer to interview, the Admissions Committee will evaluate previous academic performance to include undergraduate GPA and MCAT scores, letters of recommendation, clinical and research experience, work and volunteer experience, leadership roles, unique accomplishments, ability to overcome adversity, long term goals and extracurricular activities.

 The applicant's credentials are considered from the perspective of the School of Medicine's Guiding Principles.
 The School strives for a medical student class that exhibits diversity commensurate with the population it serves.
 It seeks to enroll students with diverse backgrounds who have achieved academic excellence and who exhibit exceptional interpersonal and communication skills, integrity, honesty, empathy, a propensity for team work, maturity, emotional stability, leadership, a strong work ethic, self direction, and passion for becoming a doctor.

 All applicants to the School of Medicine are required to take the Medical College Admissions Test (MCAT).
-The MCAT must be taken no more than three years prior to the time of application and no later than the end of September of the year of application.
-For the current admissions cycle, the MCAT deadline is September 2013.
-We will accept MCAT scores from 2011, 2012 and 2013.
+For any given year, the MCAT must be taken during or no more than two years prior to the year of application.
+For the 2017 admissions cycle, the MCAT deadline is December 2016.
+We will accept MCAT scores from 2014, 2015 and 2016.
+For this admissions cycle, we will accept either the old MCAT or the 2015 MCAT.
 The MCAT is offered on multiple dates during the year and is administered at sites throughout the country.
 Registration materials can be accessed here.

 Required course work includes two semesters each of: